lightweight-component/data-service-ui/README.md

 Data services are not code generators.
 Rather, they abstract common CRUD tasks into a configurable rapid business development tool.

+The style of API is based on CRUD(Create, Read, Update, Delete), For greater precision, let's delineate the topic into the following specific aspects:

+- Single Value Retrieval: to get a value, int or other numbers, or string, boolean, etc.
+- Detail Retrieval: to get a detail(info), a Map or a Java Bean, return as JSON Object
+- List Retrieval: to get list, might be a list of Map or a list of Java Bean, return as JSON Array
+- Paged List Retrieval: to get paging list, with the field 'total' for the count
+- Record Creation: to create a record, return the ID of the record
+- Record Update: to update a record, return the boolean value that the record is updated
+- Record Deletion: to delete a record, return the boolean value that the record is deleted
+- Batch Updates: Performing multiple update operations in a single batch process
+- Custom SQL Execution: Executing custom SQL queries, complemented by Java code to ensure the completion of complex business logic

 ![Main](asset/ds.jpg)

 Additional Points: